 Reducing diesel PM emissions is one of ARB's top priorities.
-In the 1990's, the ARB and the federal government adopted measures, such as new engine standards for on-and off-road vehicles and equipment.
+In the 1990's, ARB and the federal government adopted measures, such as new engine standards for on- and off-road vehicles and equipment.
 These measures are providing benefits today and will continue to provide benefits into the future as older vehicles and equipment are replaced with newer, cleaner engines.
 However, federal engine standards are not generating emissions reductions quickly enough to meet federal air quality attainment standards or to provide relief to local communities that are impacted by carcinogenic diesel PM.

-In 2000, the ARB adopted its Diesel Risk Reduction Plan (DRRP) which established a goal of reducing diesel PM emissions by 85 percent in 2020.
-(CARB, 2000) In 2006, the ARB adopted its Goods Movement Emissions Reduction Plan, which reiterated the DRRP diesel PM goal, and set additional targets for emissions reductions.
+In 2000, ARB adopted its Diesel Risk Reduction Plan (DRRP) which established a goal of reducing diesel PM emissions by 85 percent in 2020.
+(CARB, 2000) In 2006, ARB adopted its Goods Movement Emissions Reduction Plan, which reiterated the DRRP diesel PM goal, and set additional targets for emissions reductions.
 (CARB, 2006) Meeting these goals requires the adoption of new regulations designed to generate accelerated reduction in diesel PM emissions.
-ARB has recently adopted several regulations targeting the clean-up of port related equipment and vehicles.
+ARB has recently adopted several regulations targeting the clean-up of port-related equipment and vehicles.

-Measures have been adopted for cargo-handling equipment, truck refrigeration units, port drayage trucks, off-road construction equipment, commercial harbor craft, and ocean-going vessels (auxiliary engine fuel and shore power).
-This summer, the ARB will consider a regulation requiring the use of cleaner fuels in OGV main engines.
-And, in the fall of this year, the ARB will consider a rule to require the clean-up of the private on-road heavy-duty truck fleets.
+Measures have been adopted for cargo-handling equipment, truck refrigeration units, port drayage trucks, off-road construction equipment, commercial harbor craft, and ocean-going vessels (shore power).
+More recently, in July 2008, ARB approved a regulation requiring the use of cleaner fuels in OGV main engines, auxiliary boilers, and auxiliary engines.
+And, in December of this year, ARB will consider a rule to require the clean-up of the private on-road heavy-duty truck fleets.
 These regulations will result in significant reductions in diesel PM and other exhaust emissions.

 A summary of the various regulations and efforts to date are provided in Table 9.
 These efforts will result in significant emission reductions in future years, even when considering the expected growth in activities.
 Diesel PM emissions in the West Oakland community are projected to decline by over 75% by 2020.
 Future emissions estimates are presented in Figure 12.
-The upper line reflects those regulations adopted and the lower line reflects measures that have been adopted by the ARB plus two additional regulations scheduled for adoption this year - the ocean-going vessel main engine rule and private fleet truck rule.
-The chart shows that ARB expects to realize major emissions reductions through these two rules that are currently under development.
+The upper dotted line reflects emissions without any controls, the dashed middle line reflects emissions taking into account all adopted regulations adopted and the lower solid line reflects emissions taking into account adopted measures and the one additional regulation scheduled for adoption this year - the private fleet truck rule.